 Consumers can use the smartphone app to scan the ‘QR code’ available at each shop and input the amount to transfer from the consumer’s account to the seller’s account.
 This system allows for the use of the existing private easy payment app without the need of downloading a separate app, and it is similar to the payment method of debit cards.
 Commissions will be reduced considerably for small business owners and consumers will be allowed a 40% income deduction, which is a higher percentage than what is applied by credit cards or debit cards.

-Seoul is currently accepting registrant franchises for the launching of the easy payment service to start mid-December.
+registered franchises for the accepting registrants for the launching the easy payment service to start mid-December.